patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/tree-view/tree-view.md

 * You select 1 item from a small set.
 Instead, use [simple list](/components/simple-list), [select lists](/components/select), [radio buttons](/components/radio), [checkboxes](/components/checkbox), or a [dropdown](/components/dropdown).
 * You need to see an overview of a large amount of data.
 * You need to compare two large sets of data.
 Use [charts](/charts/about) for a better view.
 * The hierarchy is too deep and includes hundreds of items.
-Instead, use [drilldown menu](/components/menu#drilldown).
+Instead, use a [drill-down menu](/components/menu#drilldown).

 ## Tree view capabilities